joukos/PaperTTY/README.md

 - The cursor is also drawn and the image updated as it moves.
 - Flicker-free
 - Allows changing the font, font size, orientation and some other parameters.
+- Supports TrueType and bitmap fonts (in PIL format)
 - Bundled with a `systemd` service unit to start the service early at boot and gracefully stop it.

 **It isn't perfect and has only been tested with the monochrome 2.13" HAT, but it *might* work for other models too, and allows you to at least *try*.**